orangelice/Alice_BlueStampPortfolio/index.md

 ### Description

 Before the main project, we had to work on a starter project.
 Mine was the retro arcade consol which had a tedious amount of soldering pins and wires.
 I started out by soldering on the buttons and displays, which wasn't the most difficult.
-The real challenge was getting Hershey's chocolate looking joints and waiting for the solder to turn one, which felt longer than the actual soldering process itself.
+The real challenge was getting Hershey's Kisses-shaped solder joints and waiting for the solder to heat up, which felt longer than the actual soldering process itself.
 I then had to solder all the wires on to connect the battery case to the board and finished by assembling the case.

 ### Challenges